Natural Fertility, Pregnancy and Childbirth

 If you were going to run a marathon or go on a long journey, you’d prepare for it, right?
 In fact, you know that the better your preparation, the better the experience.
-Fertility, pregnancy and childbirth are no different.
+Natural fertility, pregnancy and childbirth are no different.

 The prevailing "wisdom" seems to be that conception, pregnancy and childbirth are mere biological processes to be "optimised" or controlled.
 These wonders of life are thus relegated to “mechanisms” and chemical cycles, with a bit of random chance thrown into the mix.
 Biology and physiology are elevated to excessive proportions, but what about time of life, readiness and other realms beyond normal perception or consideration?

-My perspectives on fertility, pregnancy and childbirth may surprise you.
+My perspectives on natural fertility, pregnancy and childbirth may surprise you.

 "The child is the eternal Messiah, continually descending among fallen man to lead him back to the kingdom of heaven."